Office Hours: 10am – 5pm | Tuesday, Thursday and Friday

 Ren Kilpatrick is an emerging multidisciplinary visual communicator who confronts technological advances and how they affect young people today.
 Inspired by the TV series Black Mirror, vintage graphic novels and the German band Kraftwerk to name a few, while also engaging with the world around her using herself as her main subject matter.
 Ren Kilpatrick enjoys creating artwork of a darker and satirical nature.

-Jessica is a portrait and comic book artist with a BA Hons in Digital Painting and FdA in Video Game Design.
+Jessica is a practising portrait and comic book artist with a BA Hons in Digital Painting and FdA in Video Game Design.
 She draws portraits live at public and private events and takes private commissions for canvas and digital portraits.
-Her style is a blend of classical art and modern graphic novel illustration, used commercially for poster and cover illustration.
+With a background in art tutoring vulnerable teens, SFG is an opportunity to continue spreading the message art is for and created by everyone.

 Currently, a final year Art History and Business student at the University of Glasgow.
 Passionate about the art world and interested in both the creative and management side of things.
 In her free time, she creates pottery and collages.